anaismveras/perfectPet/readme.md

 ## API Call

-- In the PetFinder API first a call to recieve a token is required and with that token then the API can be called to get back information requested.
+- To get information from the PetFinder API first a call to recieve a token is required and with that token then the API can be called to get back information requested.
-- To get the token I need to use my API key indicated below as petFinderKey and a Secret ID given to me by PetFinder.com indicated below as petFinderSecret and then use a specific API call url for the token.
+- To get the token I need to use my API key indicated below as petFinderKey and a Secret ID given to me by PetFinder.com indicated below as petFinderSecret and then use a specific API call url just to get the token.
 - Once I have gotten the repsonse from the API for the token then I have to make another call for the information I want to get about the animals.
 In geting that information I need to put header information for the call which is used for authorization.
-- In the URL shown below int he API URL is using query parameters that only gives me infotmaiton for animals with specials needs and on the page can render up to 100 animals.
+- The url shown below is the API URL for the actual animal information, using query parameters, that only give me infotmaiton for animals with specials needs == true and on the page can render up to 100 animals(maxium number based on the documentation).
-- I put all of the header infomation with the token into a veriable named options and then I am using axios again to finally call the API for the information
+- I put all of the header infomation with the token into a variable named options and then I am using axios again to finally call the API for the information.
-- That infomation is being rendered on the animalIndex page where after the user signed in they see all of the animals with the query parameters before entering a zipcode
+- That infomation for the call indicated below is being rendered on the animalIndex page where after the user signs in/logs in they see all of the animals with the query parameters before needing to enter a zipcode.

      ``` js
           let gettingToken = `grant_type=client_credentials&client_id=${petFinderKey}&client_secret=${petFinderSecret}`